ED arrests NCP leader Khadse's son-in-law in money laundering case | Law-Order

 - India

-The ED has arrested NCP leader Eknath Khadse's son-in-law Girish Chaudhary in a money laundering case linked to alleged irregularities in a 2016 purchase of a government land plot in Pune, officials said on Wednesday.
+The Enforcement Directorate (ED) on Wednesday arrested NCP leader Eknath Khadse's son-in-law Girish Chaudhari in a money laundering investigation linked to an alleged 2016 government land grab case in Pune.

+He was produced before a special court here, which tries cases registered under the Prevention of Money Laundering Act (PMLA), and was sent to the ED custody till July 12.

-They said Chaudhary was arrested on Tuesday night after being questioned at length in the case at the office of the central investigative agency in south Mumbai.
+The federal probe agency said Chaudhari was arrested in the wee hours after being questioned at length in the case since Tuesday at the office of the central investigative agency in south Mumbai.

+Officials alleged that Chaudhari was not cooperative during the questioning and hence was placed under arrest so that he can be put under custodial interrogation.

 Khadse, 68, had left the BJP to join the Nationalist Congress Party (NCP) of former Maharashtra chief minister Sharad Pawar last year.

-The ED case stems from a Pune police anti-corruption bureau (ACB) FIR filed against him, his wife Mandakini, and Chaudhary in 2017.
+The ED case stems from a Pune police anti-corruption bureau (ACB) FIR filed against Khadse, his wife Mandakini and Chaudhari in April, 2017.

+The agency claimed that alleged irregularities in the land deal caused a loss of Rs 61.25 crore to the exchequer ''by fraudulently entering into a sale deed''.

+The plot, owned by state-run MIDC, under the scanner is located in the Haveli Taluka of Bhosari, a suburb of Pune district and it bears the survey no 52/2A/2.

-Khadse was questioned in the case by the Enforcement Directorate (ED) early this year and his statement was recorded.
+Khadse was questioned in the case by the ED for about six hours in January this year and his statement was recorded.

+The agency issued a statement to describe the alleged role of Chaudhari in the deal, saying ''with the connivance of others, he knowingly entered into a sale deed to acquire the said land despite the land belonging to the Maharashtra Industrial Development Corporation (MIDC) to avail a compensation more than 2.5-3 times of the actual value of land''. ''The land was registered at a much lower rate of only Rs 3.75 crore against the prevailing value of Rs 31 crore,'' it claimed.
+Probe found that the accused ''claimed the source of fund to purchase the said property as loan from some companies''.

+''However, it is revealed that these funds were layered and routed through shell companies, which are either dysfunctional or struck off (from the government record books) later on,'' it alleged.

-Khadse, the then state revenue minister, had resigned from the BJP leader and former chief minister Devendra Fadnavis-led Maharashtra cabinet in 2016 after facing allegations regarding the same land deal and some other issues.
+Khadse, the then state revenue minister, had resigned from the former chief minister Devendra Fadnavis-led Maharashtra cabinet in 2016 after facing allegations regarding the same land deal and some other issues.

-It was alleged that he misused his official powers to facilitate the purchase of government land of the Maharashtra Industrial Development Corporation (MIDC) by his family in the Bhosari area, a suburb of Pune.
+It was alleged that he misused his official powers to facilitate this deal.

-The case dates back to May 2016, when Pune-based businessman Hemant Gawande filed a complaint with the Bund Garden police station in the city.
+The case dates back to May 2016, when Pune-based businessman Hemant Gawande field a complaint with the Bund Garden police station in the city.

-Based on the complaint, the Pune ACB had registered an FIR against the three and the original land owner, Abbas Ukkani, under various sections of the Prevention of Corruption Act and section 109 of the Indian Penal Code.
+Based on the complaint, the Pune ACB later registered an FIR against the three Khadse family members and the original landowner, Abbas Ukkani, under various sections of the Prevention of Corruption Act and section 109 of the Indian Penal Code (IPC).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)